JustinTimperio/warp-cli/README.md

 While WDT provides several benefits, it requires a lengthy build process making it unsuitable for one time transfers.
 Additionally, if you are already using a modified version of SSH such as [HPN-SSH](https://www.psc.edu/hpn-ssh), you are likely to see smaller performance gains comparatively.
 Since WDT is designed to fully saturate even the highest-end hardware, it is likely to overwhelm even enterprise networking hardware.
 Please consider this when transferring more than a 1TB of files.

 ## Performance Gains
-Below are timed transfers over my personal home network which is 1 Gigiabit.
+Below are timed transfers(in seconds) over my personal home network which is 1 Gigiabit.
 Each progressive transfer increases the total size of the transfer in GB, while reducing the total number of files being transfered.
 WDT easily maintains full 1 Gigabit saturation across all 3 transfers while HPN-SFTP struggles to transfer multiple small files but reaches full saturation while transferring large files.
 With +10 Gigabit networking hardware you can expect to WDT scale to +40 Gigabit and HPN-SSH to scale to around 5 Gigabit.

 ![Performance Graphs](https://i.imgur.com/GL8dBN2.png)